 We Still Follow Schnabel’s Standards for Harvest in that Narrow Window

 Schnabel harvested wheatgrass and other cereal grasses on our farm starting in 1932.
 After his and other scientists research the most nutrient-dense time for harvest, he dried the cereal grasses and made them into powder and tablets.
 He supplied his Cerophyl product to doctors and hospitals.
 They used it for an extensive body of published medical research.
 That research inspired Ann Wigmore and other authors.
 Unfortunately, some of these authors knew very little about farming.
 They did not understand how the wheat plant grows.

 Schnabel harvested real whole food wheatgrass powder at the once-a-year jointing stage.
 These authors mistakenly recommended growing it in an extremely unnatural manner.
 Instead of planting seeds one inch apart, they said to put the seeds 300 times closer together than is natural.
 They said to grow it at temperatures seven times warmer than natural.
 This rapid growth in too-warm, too-wet, too crowded conditions with roots becoming a tangled mess instead of going deep into our glacial soils creates the perfect environment for mold and bacteria.
 That is why some suffer nausea when taking these unnatural wheatgrass shots.
 Some have even been hospitalized from toxic shock.

-We know this because many years ago we experimented with growing wheatgrass unnaturally.
-We have produced some good looking tray grown wheatgrass. we used our laboratory (the same one used by Schnabel) where we can test for mold and bacteria and other factors.
+We know this because many years ago we experimented with growing wheatgrass using these unnatural methods.
+Although we produced some seemingly good looking tray grown wheatgrass. we used our laboratory (the same one used by Schnabel) to test for mold and bacteria and other factors.
 No matter how carefully we tried to grow it, we had high levels of bacteria and mold.
 We have also tested wheatgrass shots from local juice bars and health food stores.
-The same problem existed.
+The same mold and bacteria problem existed.

-We Test every 1,000 Kg Batch While “Wheatgrass Shots” are Never Tested
+We Test every 1,000 Kg Batch While “Wheatgrass Shots” Sold at Juice Bars are Never Tested

 Those who grow the unnatural form of wheatgrass do not test it for mold and bacteria, so no one knows how bad it is.
 Our bodies know, and many people become ill taking these “wheatgrass shots.”
 Sometimes, the reaction is analeptic shock from the mold toxins.
 Sometime, the mold creates candida in the intestinal tract that is very difficult to overcome.
-Certainly, most people tolerate it fairly well.
-Further, for someone deficient in chlorophyll-rich foods, wheatgrass shots do provide benefit if the person does not end up with candida or other problems.
+Certainly, most people tolerate the unnatural wheatgrass juice fairly well.
+For someone deficient in chlorophyll-rich foods, wheatgrass shots do provide benefit if the person does not end up with candida or other problems.
 Even so, the reputation for wheatgrass benefits are most often from people have used wheatgrass grown as nature intended.

 The Health Concerns Associated with Moldy Wheatgrass Shots

-Those who promote wheatgrass shots credit Charles Schnabel as the man who started it all.
-Even so, he never grew wheatgrass in trays, and he never used juice.
+Ironically, those who promote wheatgrass shots credit Charles Schnabel as the man who started it all.
+Even so, Schnabel never grew wheatgrass in trays, and he never used juice.
 It was always whole food wheatgrass harvested at the once-a-year jointing stage.
 Recent research has shown that whole foods are much better for us than juices because they are “prebiotic.”
 The fiber in whole foods provides the media for probiotic bacteria.
 These “friendly” bacteria are essential for good colon health and proper assimilation of nutrients.
 Juices do not qualify as prebiotic because juicing removes fiber.
 Not only do juices pass through the body too quickly for thorough assimilation, without fiber, juices can do harm.

 Common Sense as Well as Very Complete Research Says Whole Foods are Best

 Schnabel and many who followed him, such as David Reuben, author of “The Save Your Life Diet,” recognized that our grandparents were correct.
 They had it right when they said we need to eat plenty of greens for roughage.
-When we extract the juice from the fiber, we are creating a food that does not work well in our digestive system.
+When people extract the juice from the fiber, they create a food that does not work well in our digestive system.

 Clear back to 1932 when Schnabel grew cereal grasses on our farm, he was right in so many ways.
 He was right about the correct way to grow and harvest wheatgrass.
 Schnabel was correct to harvest at that once-a-year moment of peak nutrition and dry it as a whole food powder.
 He was correct that whole foods are better than juices.
 Schnabel was correct that the glacial soils in the Northeast corner of Kansas, Northern Missouri and Central Iowa are perfect for wheatgrass.
 He was right that growing wheatgrass in an appropriate climate with ample rainfall where irrigation is not necessary produces to best quality.
-We grow in the rainy region of Kansas used by Schnabel.
+We still grow in the same rainy region of Kansas used by Schnabel.
 That avoids the horrible damage to the Ogallala Aquifer by farmers in the dry regions of our State.

 The Only Producer that Follows the Standards Used in Medical Research

-Pines is the only producer in Kansas that follows Schnabel’s standards.
-In fact we still use some of his same fields for our real wheatgrass.
+Pines is the only cereal grass grower in Kansas or Colorado that follows Schnabel’s standards.
+In fact we still use many of his same fields Schnabel used for our real wheatgrass.
 Pines built brand new dehydrators in 2010 and 2011.
 We built them exclusively for certified organic, non-GMO Project Verified human food.
-Pines still uses Schnabel’s drying method but improved on it to make it more gentle, more consistent with lower temperatures to better protect enzymes.
+Pines still uses Schnabel’s drying method but improved on it to make it more gentle, more consistent, and with lower temperatures to better protect enzymes.
 Our clean modern facilities stand as a marked contrast to the animal feed dehydrators used in other locations in the United States, China and other countries..
-Pines also follows Schnabel’s standard of only growing in regions where we use natural rainfall rather than irrigation.
+Pines also follows Schnabel’s standard of only growing in regions where we can use natural rainfall rather than irrigation.

 Pines’ People Stand for 100% Organic Farming and Sustainable Methods

-We oppose more than 70 years of draining the Ogallala Aquifer to grow pesticide-based alfalfa for the confined animal meat industry.
+We have always opposed the more than 70 years of draining the Ogallala Aquifer to grow pesticide-based alfalfa for the confined animal meat industry.
 We oppose these pesticide-based animal feed dryers being used for organic greens for the natural food market.
-For these agribusinesses, it is a profitable sideline to their animal feed business.
+For these agribusinesses, it is a profitable sideline to their pesticide-based, factory-farming animal feed business.
 Having an “organic sideline” is good for these chemical farmers, but it is not in the interest of the consumers.

-We also oppose what these and other farmers in that region of Kansas did to the Ogallala Aquifer.
+We also oppose what these and other farmers in that region of Kansas have done to the Ogallala Aquifer.
 That precious fossil water took tens of thousands of years to accumulate.
 They wasted that once pure water growing mostly pesticide-and-herbicide-based animal feed for 70 years.
 Abuse by farmers in semi-arid regions of our State as well as Colorado, Nebraska, Oklahoma and Texas have depleted and contaminated the Ogallala Aquifer.
 Instead of growing appropriat dry-land crops, they have grown thirsty crops that are appropriate only in areas with adequate rainfall or at least with easily replenished ground water for irrigation.
 The fossil water of the Ogallala Aquifer will take thousands of year to replenish.

 Pines Leadership in Organic Farming Dates Back More then 40 Years

 For more than 40 years, Pines lead the true organic farm movement in Kansas.
 We oppose the dual farming used by our competitors.
 Dual farming is when a farmer grows both organic and non-organic crops.
-We have practiced 100% organic farming for more than 40 years.
+We have always practiced 100% organic farming.
 Unlike other growers, we have never used any poisons from the chemical companies.
 Pines’ people even helped write the organic standards in the early 1980s for Kansas.
 Those standards served as one of the models used for the Organic Program established in 1990.
 We are proud to follow a tradition for real wheatgrass that dates back nearly 90 years on our farm.
-That tradition was established by the father of wheatgrass.
+That tradition was established by the father of wheatgrass, Charles F. Schnabel Sr.